How Platform Moderation Systems Work

 Reviewers are humans with limitations.
 Content moderators are workers doing difficult jobs, often as contractors with limited support.
 They review disturbing content repeatedly.
 They make mistakes.
 They have their own perspectives and biases.
 The system tries to account for this through guidelines and quality checks, but human judgment remains fallible.

 "Just hire more moderators" isn't a complete solution.
-Scaling human review helps but doesn't solve the fundamental challenges.
+Scaling human review helps but doesn't solve fundamental challenges.
 More reviewers can reduce backlogs but not eliminate interpretation differences.
-And training, quality control, and reviewer wellbeing all become harder at larger scales.
-The problems aren't primarily about quantity of reviewers.
+Training, quality control, and reviewer wellbeing all become harder at larger scales.

-Platform moderation is an attempt to enforce community standards at a scale unprecedented in human history.
-The systems are imperfect because the problem is genuinely hard — combining massive scale, context-dependent judgment, competing stakeholder interests, and limited time per decision.
-Understanding the mechanics helps explain why moderation often disappoints everyone while being difficult to substantially improve.
+Platform moderation attempts to enforce community standards at unprecedented scale.
+The systems are imperfect because the problem is genuinely hard — combining massive scale, context-dependent judgment, and competing interests.
+Understanding these mechanics helps explain why moderation often disappoints everyone, and why navigating the system effectively requires understanding how it actually operates rather than how we assume it should.